Interactive map: Find out how many Covid-19 cases there are in your area - Evening Express

 That number can also be put into context – by saying how many cases there have been per 100,000 population.

-Glasgow city, which has now been placed into level 4, is recorded as 274, down from 313.8 the previous week
+Glasgow city, which is in level 4, is recorded as 215.1, down from 274 the previous week

-Figures have shown that cases in many areas over the past week from have remained low in the north-east with both Aberdeen and Aberdeenshire seeing 82 cases.
+Figures have shown that cases in many areas over the past week, however, the number of cases in Aberdeen has increased from 82 to 132 for the seven day period.

+In Aberdeenshire, the number of cases has more than doubled to 165.

-Aberdeen now has nine areas in that category, up from just three last week, including Dyce, Old Aberdeen, Northfield, Sheddocksley, Summerhill, Danestone, Oldmachar East, City Centre West and West End North.
-Combined the nine areas have just under 50 cases.
+Aberdeen now has seven areas in the highest 100 and over category, down from nine last week, including Bucksburn South, Cults, Bieldside and Milltimber East, Ferryhill South, Northfield, Old Aberdeen, Summerhill and Torry East.
+Combined the nine areas have 53 cases.

-The areas are Aberchirder and Whitehills, Auchterless and Monquhitter, New Pitsligo, Rosehearty and Strathbeg, Fraserburgh Lochpots, and Longside and Rattray, along with Peterhead Ugieside, Peterhead Harbour, Peterhead Bay, and Peterhead Links.
+The areas are Auchnagatt, Clashindarroch, Ellon WEst, Fraserburgh Harbour and Brodsea, Fraserburgh Smiddyhill, Garlogie and Elrick, Huntly, Insch, Oyne and Ythanwells, Longside and Rattray, Mearns North and Inverbervie, Mintlaw, Newtonhill, Peterhead Bay, Peterhead Harbour, Peterhead Ugieside and Ythsie.

-However the map shows there are five areas in the city and 17 in Aberdeenshire with no Covid cases.
+However, the map shows there are seven areas in the city and 10 in Aberdeenshire with no Covid cases.

 Coronavirus in Scotland – track the spread in these charts and maps